 .300 BLK can fit into standard .223 Rem/5.56 NATO magazines, and it is extremely easy to misidentify which cartridge is which.
 So take caution in storing, organizing, and labeling your ammunition and loaded magazines.
 When .300 BLK is fired from a standard AR-15, a catastrophic failure would occur within the firearm, possibly leading to injury or death.

-An easy to identify tip off to this problem is if your bolt doesn’t want to close after trying to load a round into the chamber. .300 BLK is a .30 caliber projectile which doesn’t want to fit inside the .22 caliber chamber of an AR-15.
+An easy-to-identify tip-off to this problem is if your bolt doesn’t want to close after trying to load a round into the chamber. .300 BLK is a .30 caliber projectile that doesn’t want to fit inside the .22 caliber chamber of an AR-15.
 Never force it in, fellas.
 Lest you want to turn your beloved rifle into an IED.

 There are tons of different brands, styles, and capacity options for magazines.
 Finding the right one for you can be tough, especially for newer shooters.
 There are many things to consider; metal or polymer, windowed or not, translucent, colorful, or a drab color for camouflage.